monodot/eap-demos/eap73-ocp-property-expansion/README.md

             Signature Algorithm: sha256WithRSAEncryption
             Issuer: L = Gimmerton, CN = server

-## Use a custom standalone-openshift.xml with keystore properties from env vars
+## Custom SSL config: Use a custom standalone-openshift.xml with keystore properties from env vars

+Now we'll change this config to use a custom EAP base image, with a custom `standalone-openshift.xml`, and some custom env vars for the keystore location and password.

 Build a new custom base image, with a custom standalone-openshift.xml: